AlexzxelA/hello-world/README.md

 2. [Installing a Non-Terminating Tunnel to IIS on Windows](https://github.com/beameio/beame-insta-ssl/wiki/How-to-Install-a-Non-Terminating-Tunnel-to-IIS)

-## Who is beame-insta-ssl for?

-Any users of remote access (RDP, VNC, SSH etc), web developers, web designers, anyone whose work product is displayed in a browser.

-## What is the most common and valuable use case?
- * I have to access my linux machine but company policy restricts exposing port 22 to the global network
- * I am developing for iOS, and I want to test my web application against my backend code, but it is much more convenient for me to test locally.
-Beame allows me to expose my local development server to the mobile device with TLS terminated at my local workstation.

 ## What is the difference between terminating and non-terminating?

 Terminating tunnel will make the insta-ssl terminate TLS for you (_on the machine that runs it_), the output into your server will be HTTP (unencrypted).
 Non-terminating is better, if you install _your_ application on different computer, but in such case your task will be to inject the cert into your server.